 This British royal’s plight highlights several strategies that are important for any job seeker – newly minted from a university or otherwise – namely, utilizing one’s immediate resources and built-in networking.
 Whether one is fifth-in-line to the throne or, much more likely, a regular university graduate searching for that “suitable job,” one should take stock of one’s assets, research alternatives available to individuals with a similar education and skill set, take advantage of available resources at one’s alma mater, polish up one’s CV and make it a personal ad campaign, network with others, and most importantly, stay positive.
 Following these tried and true strategies, one will have a job offer before one can say, “The Best of British to You!”

-Ashley Parker is an Anglophile currently living in Houston, Texas.
-She works as a Recruiting Representative for Insperity Recruiting Services where she assists in matching the right talent to the right companies by writing engaging job ads for internet publication.
-She holds a Bachelor’s degree in Theatre from Houston’s University of St. Thomas.
+Author: Ashley Parker is an Anglophile currently living in Houston, Texas.
+She works as a Recruiting Representative for Insperity Recruiting Services.
 Follow Ashley on Twitter @Ashley_E_Parker.